AI Summary of Peer-Reviewed Research

 • The study reports a significant inverted U-shape relationship between capital account openness and economic growth.

-• Moderate openness is associated with higher growth, while excessive openness may reduce growth.
+• Moderate openness is associated with faster growth, while extreme openness may hinder growth.

-• Effective institutions are reported to mitigate the negative effects of excessive openness.
+• Effective institutions are found to mitigate the negative effects of excessive openness.

-• The authors say the findings may guide China’s Fifteenth Five-Year Plan.
+• The authors say the findings are relevant for China’s Fifteenth Five-Year Plan.

 Disclosure